bcmichael/RNMR-Docs/docs/running_routine_experiments.md

 While it is entirely possible to write your own pulse sequences in RNMR, many have already been written for common experiments.
 These existing experiments will generally include a pulse program file (some_experiment.pp) and a macro to set up the experiment (some_experiment.rnmrm).
-Both macros and pulse programs are explained in more depth in other sections, but a few basics will be explained here.
-The first time you use a pulse program you may need to compile it using the following command from the terminal (not within RNMR):
+Both macros and pulse programs are explained in more depth in other sections of this documentation, but a few basics will be explained here.
+The first time you use a pulse program you may need to compile it using the following command from the terminal in your pp folder (not within RNMR):

     pprog some_experiment.pp

 ## A Brief Primer On Macros
 Macros are text files containing RNMR commands.
 When a macro is called the commands are executed sequentially just as if